Why Identifying Website Visitors Matters

 A key advantage of cookies is they allow identifying a visitor even when their IP address changes, like when switching locations or devices.
 So a user’s activities can be connected whether they’re browsing at home on their laptop or on their phone during their commute.

 However, the persistence of cookies raises potential privacy issues.
 Users have no visibility into what data gets collected in cookies or how it’s used by websites.
 And third-party cookies dropped by advertisers and analytics services can track a user’s behavior across many sites without their knowledge.
-This has led to legislation like GDPR which requires sites to explicitly get opt-in consent for cookie tracking.
+This has led to legislation like GDPR which requires sites to explicitly get opt-in consent for cookie matching.

 While powerful, cookies have downsides like reliance on the user not deleting them and limitations in connecting data across different browsers or devices.
 Thus many sites combine cookies with other techniques like user accounts to get a full picture of visitors.